MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 4. For every set of items to be counted, load them on the related physical inventory order and repeat steps 1 through 3 with the **Only Lines Not in Recordings** check box selected.

     A physical inventory recording document is created.
-5. Choose the **Recordings** action to see it on the **Phys.
+5. Choose the **Recordings** action to open it from the **Phys.
 Inventory Recording List** page.
+6. On the **General** FastTab, fill in the fields as necessary.
+7. For items that use item tracking, create an additional line for each lot number or serial number code by choosing the **Functions** action, and then the **Copy Line** action.
+For more information, see the "Handling Item Tracking when Counting Inventory" section.
-6. Choose the **Print** action to prepare the physical documents that employees will use to write down the counted quantities.
+8. Choose the **Print** action to prepare the physical document that employees will use to write down the counted quantities.

 ## To finish a physical Inventory recording
-When employees have counted and written down the inventory quantities, you must prepare to record them in the system.
+When employees have counted the inventory quantities, you must prepare to record them in the system.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Physical Inventory Recordings**, and then choose the related link.
-2. Select the physical inventory recording that you want to complete, and then choose the **Edit** action.
+2. Select the physical inventory recording that you want to finish, and then choose the **Edit** action.
-3. On the **General** FastTab, fill in the fields as necessary.
-4. On the **Lines** FastTab, fill the actual counted quantity in the **Quantity** field for each line.
+3. On the **Lines** FastTab, fill the actual counted quantity in the **Quantity** field for each line.
-5. For items with serial or not numbers, select the **Use Item Tracking** check box, to enable that the counted quantities are entered in the **Serial No.** and **Lot No.** fields respectively.
+4. For items with serial or lot numbers (the **Use Item Tracking** check box is selected), enter the counted quantities in the **Serial No.** and **Lot No.** fields respectively.
-6. Select the **Recorded** check box for each line.
+5. Select the **Recorded** check box for each line.
-7. When you have entered all data for a physical inventory recording, choose the **Finish** action.
+6. When you have entered all data for a physical inventory recording, choose the **Finish** action.
 Note that all lines must have the **Recorded** checkbox selected.

 > [!NOTE]
 > When you finish a physical inventory recording, each line is transferred to the line on the related physical inventory order that matches it exactly.
 To match, the values in the **Item No.**, **Variant Code**, **Location Code**, and **Bin Code** fields must be the same on the recording and the order lines.<br /><br />